Tús Community Work Placement Initiative

 Who is it suitable for?

-Persons unemployed for 12 months or more and in receipt of Jobseekers benefit or allowance.
+Persons unemployed for 12 months or more and in receipt of Jobseekers benefit or Allowance.
+Persons in receipt of Disability Allowance.
 Must be over 18 years of age.

 What is the course content?

 The aim of Tús is to re-introduce the long term unemployed back to the work force.
 Participants are guided through interview selection, basic requirements of working ie. bank accounts and online tax accounts.
 They are trained in Manual Handling.
 If required they are given instruction on different environmental machinery.
 They are assisted with the struggles of maintaining a paid position, timekeeping, attendance and the necessity of wearing and using PPE.